-My teaching interests include international relations, comparative politics, political violence, civil war, terrorism, human security, African politics, African regional security, and human rights.
+My teaching interests include international relations, comparative politics, political violence, international conflict, terrorism, human security, international political economy, African politics, African regional security, human rights, and others.
 Methodologically, I am prepared to instruct courses in quantitative methods, mixed methodology, research design, and game theory.

 Instructor, War and Human Security